An introduction to monitored quantum systems and quantum trajectories: spectrum, typicality, and phases: Spectral properties of CPTP maps and quantum master equations

 In the following, we introduce several topics concerning the spectral gap and relaxation dynamics.
-We assume the above relation between the eigenvalues and inverse of the relaxation timescales for the first three topics and then discuss the caveat for this identification in the end.
+We assume the above relation between the eigenvalues and the inverse of the relaxation timescales for the first three topics and then discuss the caveats for this identification at the end of this section.

 \baselineskip \textbf{Mpemba effect}